 Solution:

 By taking the time to create visually appealing and newsworthy press releases, you can not only grab the attention of busy journalists but also provide them with the necessary resources to craft an engaging story.
-Make sure to include links to your online newsroom, where they can access all the information and assets they need.
-This proactive approach will not only set you apart from other PR professionals but also build a positive reputation and establish long-lasting relationships with media contacts.
+Link to your online newsroom, where they can access all the information and assets they need.
+This proactive approach sets you apart from other PR professionals, builds a positive reputation, and establishes long-lasting relationships with media contacts.

 Challenge: